adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 API stands for **Application Programming Interface**.
 APIs are the glue that hold the technology universe together.
 They are a communication tool that can be used to pass information to and from different kinds of devices and hardware through requests and responses.

 There are APIs that can be used over the web, directly between local devices, or just between different code all on your computer.
 It can be written in any language, and may use a number of protocols.
 All that sounds very nebulous.
-But at the heart of it, APIs are that versitile.
+But at the heart of it, APIs are that versatile.
 It's the specific implementations that do particular things that narrow the scope.
 Before we get down to the details, let's look at a restaurant concept example.

 ![restaurant as an API](../fig/resturant_api.png)